tls54/THz-TDS/README.md

 This project aims to provide a toolkit for material parameter extraction using THz-TDS.
 The current implementation uses a basic Newton-Raphson method on an experimental transfer function for a no refections theoretical transfer function.

 ## Features
 ### Extraction
 - Preprocessing of time-domain data
 - FFT-based signal extraction
 - Refractive index calculations
 - Plotting functionalities
+### Data_sets
+- simple_data: Contains a reference and clean time domain data for silicon at 300 micron thickness
+- complex data: Contains a reference pulse (ref2.csv) and 4 samples, two GaAs and two LiNbO.
+The thickness is the second number in the file name and is given in microns.
+### Notebooks
+- testing.ipynb: Basic demonstration of class implementation for a simple dataset.
+- Extractions (folder): contains notebooks with material parameter extractions for all samples.
+These also contain prototype code for the windowing functionality needed for these samples due to reflections.

 ## Package structure
 ### Extraction (Package)